Josef Kadraba

 Josef Kadraba (29 September 1933 – 5 August 2019) was a Czech football player.
 He played for Czechoslovakia, playing 17 matches and scoring 9 goals.

 He attended the 1962 FIFA World Cup, where Czechoslovakia won the silver medal.
-He scored one goal in the cup against Yugoslavia in the semi-final, which ended in a Czechoslovakian victory by 3–1.
+He scored one goal in the cup against Yugoslavia in the semi-final, which ended in a Czechoslovak victory by 3–1.

 He lived for many years in Vienna, Austria.